redbear/Duo/docs/programming_reference.md

 ##### <span id="init">`init()`</span>

 Enables the HCI interface between Host and Controller, as well as initialize the Controller to the default state.
 It will create a thread to deal with the HCI commands and events.
-It **MUST** be called before calling any other BLE methods.
+It **MUST** be called before calling any other GAP and GATT methods.

 	// Initialize BLE HCI interface and the controller ble.init();